Upper Murray Football Netball League: Senior-grade honour boards

 1907: In the last round of UMFA matches, Corryong FC refused to play with Mr. Doney as the umpire, while Cudgewa FC were prepared to play as Mr. Doney as umpire.
 The UMFA cancelled the last round of matches and arranged a grand final match between Corryong and Cudgewa, with an Albury umpire.
 Cudgewa refused to take part in this match.
 The match was abandoned.

 1918–1919: Only a half season was played due to a lack of footballers during and after World War I.

 1945–1946: Only a half season was played due to a lack of footballers during and after World War II.

-Ladder Positions 1893 - 2025
+Senior Football: Ladder Positions 1893–2026

 KEY: [?] = Details are still unclear or are missing.